Should Your Business Purchase Product Recall Insurance?

 - Utilizing a crisis and PR management.

 These costs add up.
-A Property Casualty 360 article estimates the average cost of a recall to be $540,000.
 For a small manufacturer, recall costs could be devastating.
 Product Recall Insurance can provide important financial protection in the event your product has a defect.

 WHAT DOES A PRODUCT RECALL LOOK LIKE?

 You'll want to consider the likelihood of your products facing a recall.
 It's hard to say who's at risk for recalls, but we can look at recent recalls to get an idea.

 In February 2016, the Consumer Product Safety Commission reported the following product recalls:

 - Gas boiler.

 - Winter coats.

 Products like boilers and stoves may be dangerous, and small flaws could lead to major injuries and lawsuits.
 But other products on this list are fairly harmless — on first appearance.
 Snow boots, dining chairs, window shades — defects with these products could lead to six-figure liabilities.